 Also see the quick reference aid for employees: Recording Time or Hours Not Worked COVID-19

-Sponsored Funded positions
+Sponsored Funded Positions

 For pay periods starting on or after July 1, salaries and benefits for individuals who are unable to perform work because a worksite is unavailable due to COVID-19 restrictions, may no longer be charged to federally-sponsored awards or federal appropriations.
 Per university policy, such individuals typically must continue to be paid from PI or unit funds.
 Salaries and benefits for individuals working in reactivated worksites or performing project duties remotely may still be charged to projects where allocable.
 Additionally, where appropriate, non-federally funded sponsored awards may be used for salary continuation allowed under the pandemic emergency.
 As a reminder, an individual may not be added to, or have effort increased on, a project for the purpose of salary continuation.

 If an eligible employee is called to active duty as a member of the U.S. Military or National Guard, Policy 6.9, Time Away From Work, Military Leave of Absence, or if applicable the relevant collective bargaining agreement, would apply.
-You must provide your supervisor advanced written or verbal notice as soon as possible, along with a copy of the military orders, if available.
+You must provide your supervisor with advanced written or verbal notice as soon as possible, along with a copy of the military orders, if available.

 Regular full- and part-time academic and nonacademic employees who are trained and registered as emergency responders with the Red Cross or other similar organizations may be granted up to five days paid leave per calendar year for time away from work needed to provide volunteer services emergency response.
 More information can be found in the emergency responder section of University Policy 6.9 Time Away from Work or if applicable the relevant collective bargaining agreement.